cindistar/movies-app-clean-architecture/README.md

 The application is composed by five main sections: Now Playing, Popular, Top Rated, Soon and Trending.
 Each movie shows as a poster using the image URL retrieved from the API.
+On Detail Movie Screen it's possible to see movie details such as: name, release date, rating, genres, overview and cast.
+If a movie has a trailer available, the button "Watch Trailer" will appear and show a list of trailers.